Grant money changing the game for one Kansas volunteer fire department

 The extractor is the washing machine used to clean the bunker gear.
 Clean bunker gear is crucial to the health of firefighters.

 “Getting that gear taken off, taken apart and ran through a good quality gear extractor, washing machine, that’s the purpose.
-Built for that, that process of getting all those contaminants out of there is highly important,” President of the Kansas State Fire Association Shane Pearson said.
+Built for that, that process of getting all those contaminants out of there is highly important,” Shane Pearson, president of the Kansas State Fire Association, said.

 The National Fire Protection Association recommends bunker gear be updated every 10 years, but it cost $3,000-4,000 per set.